Best Blue Light Blockers for Sleep – Top 6 Tested Picks

 This is the ultimate brute-force solution to ambient light.
 It uses adjustable C-shaped cups to completely block 100% of the light in your room without mashing your eyelashes.

-Provides 100% blackout capability utilizing fully adjustable C-shaped eye cups, ventilated cooling materials, and an angled head strap optimized for side sleepers.
+This mask provides 100% blackout capability by combining fully adjustable C-shaped eye cups, ventilated cooling materials, and an angled head strap optimized for side sleepers.

 The ventilation keeps your face cool, and the total darkness is unmatched for light-sensitive sleepers.
 However, the thick C-shaped cups are bulky—if you are a dedicated stomach sleeper, they will dig into your cheek.